Leayal/ProxifierDrvAutoToggle/README.md

 # ProxifierDrvAutoToggle
-Auto-toggle Proxifier's WPF driver for convenience against EA's Javelin Anti-Cheat
+Auto-toggle Proxifier's WPF driver for convenience against EA's Javelin Anti-Cheat.

+This is a very bare-bone workaround.

 # Usage
 ## This is a service-based tool.
 Meaning you need to **install** the tool as service and let it run in background.